 your garden as well as non-perishable food.
 Please bring your donation into the warehouse from 8 am - 4 pm, Monday through Friday and 8 am

 - 3 pm on Saturday.
 We also have an after-hours drop box – no glass, please.
-You can also drop food in our red barrels at Allen & Petersen
+You can also drop food in our red barrel at Allen & Petersen

-Cooking & Appliance Centers in both Anchorage (3002 Seward Hwy.) and Wasilla (990 S. Hermon Rd.) during their regular business hours.
-In
+Cooking & Appliance Centers in Anchorage (3002 Seward Hwy.) and Wasilla (990 S. Hermon Rd.) during their regular business hours.
+In South

-South Anchorage, you can drop food at Accurate Import Center on Homer Drive south of Dowling.
+Anchorage, you can drop food at Accurate Import Center on Homer Drive south of Dowling.
+And Midas shops throughout Alaska collect food donations

 Food industry donors